munificent/craftinginterpreters/book/a-virtual-machine.md

 ^code op-negate (1 before, 1 after)

-It needs a value to operate on, so it gets it by popping it from the stack.
+The instruction needs a value to operate on which it gets by popping from the stack.
 It negates that, then pushes the result back on for later instructions to use.
 Doesn't get much easier than that.
-We can disassemble it too:
+We can disassemble it too.

 ^code disassemble-negate (2 before, 1 after)

-And we can try it out in our test chunk:
+And we can try it out in our test chunk.

 ^code main-negate (1 before, 2 after)